domeengine/dome/docs/plugins/index.md

                            const char* name,
                            const char* moduleSource)
 ```
 This call registers module `name` with the source code `moduleSource`.
 You cannot register modules with the same name as DOME's internal modules.
 These are reserved.
+DOME creates a copy of the `name` and `moduleSource`, so you are able to free the pointers if necessary.
 Returns `DOME_RESULT_SUCCESS` if the module was successfully registered, and `DOME_RESULT_FAILURE` otherwise.

 #### method: registerClass